Reactive Dogs: Compassion and the Power of Animal Learning are at the Heart of Training

 Photo: Page Light Studios/Shutterstock.

-Guest post by Beth Sautins CTC
+By Beth Sautins CTC

 Leash Reactivity, sometimes referred to as leash aggression, is when a dog reacts in a big way to things they see or hear while walking on leash.
 Common reactive behaviors include barking, pulling, lunging, growling, and snapping.
 Working with a dog who exhibits reactivity on leash walks is a journey with some challenging twists and turns.
 At the heart of training a reactive dog is understanding your dog’s behavior, learning to help them cope, and teaching them more positive skills on leash.